-These instructions do not cover all the different variations, nor do they provide for every possible contingency to be met in connection with installation.
+These instructions do not cover all the different variations nor does it provide for every possible contingency to be met in connection with installation.

 All phases of this installation must comply with national state and local codes.
 If additional information is required, please contact your local distributor.